Qualytics/userguide/docs/checks/what-is.md

 *   `Max Value`: Asserts that a field has a maximum value.

+*   `Metric`: Records the value of the selected field during each scan operation and asserts that the value is within a specified range (inclusive).

 *   `Min Length`: Asserts that a string has a minimum length.

 *   `Min Partition Size`: Asserts the minimum number of records that should be loaded from each file or table partition.

 *   `Min Value`: Asserts that a field has a minimum value.

+*   `Not Exist In`: Asserts that values assigned to this field do not exist as values in another field.

 *   `Not Future`: Asserts that the field's value is not in the future.